Tamasheq language: Vowels

-The Tamasheq language has seven vowels in total: two frontal vowels /i/, /æ/; three central vowels /ə/, /æ/, /a/; and two back vowels /u/ /o/.
-There are two short vowels, /ə/ and /æ/, and the rest are full vowels.
-There are no diphthongs.
+The Tamasheq language has seven vowels in total: two frontal vowels /i/, /æ/; three central vowels /ə/, /æ/, /a/; and two back vowels /u/, /o/.
+There are two short vowels, /ə/ and /æ/, where /ə/ may be elided in some contexts, and /æ/ is always short but may be phonetically realized as a sound ranging from [æ] to [a], distinguished from /a/ which is always [ɑː].
+There are no other distinctions between vowels which are primarily length-based.
+Tamasheq has no diphthongs.

 While all vowels occur word-initially and word-medially, only full vowels occur word-finally.

 Consonants

 Tamasheq has 33 consonants, featuring six manners of articulation and eight places of articulation.
 There are no non-pulmonic consonants.
 The consonants are detailed in the table below.

 The table places the two laryngeal consonants, and /h/ and /ʔ/, according to the IPA chart (the source did not specify their manners of articulation).

 Consonants in a single parenthesis are of marginal use, "confined largely to loanwords."
-Consonants of Arabic origins -- /sˤ/, /ɫ/, /ħ/, /ʕ/, and /ʔ/ -- occur in Arabic loanwords.
+Consonants of Arabic origins – /sˤ/, /ɫ/, /ħ/, /ʕ/, and /ʔ/ – occur in Arabic loanwords.
 The glottal stop /ʔ/ is already largely absent in local Arabic dialects, is thus only found in unassimilated Islamic vocabulary.

 Consonants in a double parenthesis occur mostly as geminated versions of other consonants.
 A uvular stop /q/ principally occurs in the geminated form /qq/, which can be interpreted as the "phonetic realization of geminated /ɣɣ/.

 Accent

 Accent is an "important feature of Tamasheq".
 The role of accent is "very different" for verbs and nouns.
 For nouns and other non-verb stems, accent is lexically determined.
 This is not the case for verbs.
-According to the rule called "default accentuation," the accent falls on the antepenult or on the leftmost syllable of verbs.
+According to the rule called "default accentuation", the accent falls on the antepenult or on the leftmost syllable of verbs.
 The exception to the rule is resultative and long imperfect positive stems.

 For example, a-bæ̀mbæra, which means Bambara, has its primary accent on the antepenult syllable.
 A bisyllabic word hæ̀ræt, which is glossed as 'thing,' has its accent on the initial syllable.